Becoming You With Julie

 • Refrigeration: Store leftovers in an airtight container for up to 3 days.
 The noodles may absorb some sauce, so toss them with a little water or extra peanut sauce before serving.

-• Meal Prep: For meal prep, store noodles, veggies, and sauce separately.
+• Meal Prep: Store noodles, veggies, and sauce separately.
 Toss with dressing just before serving to maintain texture.

 • Freezing: Not recommended, as rice noodles and fresh veggies lose texture when thawed.